e-clearing-net/OCHP/OCHP.md

  * **Remote Action:** A user triggers advanced and not charging process related actions at a charge point or charging station of an operator.

-The _basic use cases_ require the operator to act as a server in order to receive information and commands from the provider.
-The _advanced use cases_ require also the provider to act as a server.

 ### Definition of OCHP direct

-Being an extension to the pure OCHP, the messages and data types used for OCHP direct are defined in a [seperated document](OCHP-direct.md).
+Being an extension to the pure OCHP, the messages and data types used for OCHPdirect are defined in a [seperate document](OCHP-direct.md).
 Within the current document, only the extension to OCHP is described.
-The complete description of the functionality and implementation of _OCHP direct_ can be found in it's seperate documentation.
+The complete description of the functionality and implementation of _OCHPdirect_ can be found in its seperate documentation.